 The prize includes:

-a fully personalised mentoring trip across Australia and/or New Zealand, where you can spend time with leaders across all areas of the primary sector.
+a fully personalised mentoring trip across Australia and/or New Zealand, spending time with leaders across all areas of the primary sector.
 This trip is 100% tailored to your desired areas of interest and growth

 an education or training package suited to your needs, up to the value of $10,000*

-a one-on-one visit from an industry mentor to spend a day with you at your place of work
+a one-on-one day visit from an industry mentor at your place of work

 a full day tailored media training session